Ludolf von Alvensleben: Early life and career

 Alvensleben was born in Halle in the Prussian Province of Saxony into the noble family von Alvensleben.
 His father was Prussian Major General Ludolf von Alvensleben (1844–1912).
 Ludolf's father had already retired from active service to administer the family's manor around Schochwitz Castle, which had been inherited from Alvensleben's grandfather, the Prussian general Hermann von Alvensleben (1809–1887).

 Alvensleben enlisted in the Prussian cadet corps in 1911, and in 1918 joined the 10th (Magdeburg) Hussars Regiment, but did not fight in World War I. He was briefly a member in a paramilitary Freikorps unit in 1920.
 Between 1923 and July 1929, he was a member of the nationalist Der Stahlhelm organization.
 Upon the death of his father in December 1912, he inherited the family's manor at Schochwitz.
 He wed Melitta von Guaita on 3 May 1924; the marriage produced four children.
-He also later fathered a natural son raised as a Lebensborn child.
+He also later fathered a son raised as a Lebensborn child.